Frank16UX/pc-ds-test/README.md

   - Size tokens (heights, widths, icons)
   - Motion tokens (durations, delays, easing curves)

-## � Token Organization
+## 🛠 Token Organization

-### ⚠️ Primitives (Internal Use Only)
+### ⚠️ Primitives (Hidden - Not for Developer Use)
+- Primitive tokens (`$gold-500`, `$teal-700`, `$neutral-900`) are **intentionally hidden** and should never be used directly in your code
+- While primitive files are generated during the build process, they are:
+  - Not imported in `build/scss/index.scss`
+  - Not imported in Storybook utilities
-- Located in `build/scss/_primitives.scss` and `build/css/primitives.css`
+  - Not documented in Storybook stories
-- **Do not use these directly in your code**
-- These are base values (colors, raw numbers) that semantic tokens reference
-- Examples: `$gold-500`, `$teal-700`, `$neutral-900`
+- **All semantic tokens now contain flat values** (no references to primitives) so they work independently

 ### ✅ Semantic Tokens (Use These!)
 - Located in `build/scss/_tokens.scss` and `build/css/tokens.css`
-- Context-aware tokens that reference primitives
+- Context-aware tokens with **flat, resolved values** (e.g., `#2e3030` instead of `$neutral-900`)
 - Provide meaning and intent (e.g., "text-default-primary" vs just "neutral-900")
-- Can be themed and updated without changing component code
+- Can be updated without changing component code
 - Examples: `$tokens-color-text-default-primary`, `$tokens-color-background-accent-solid`

-**Always use semantic tokens in your components.** They provide better maintainability and allow for future theming capabilities.
+**Always use semantic tokens in your components.** They provide better maintainability and prevent direct coupling to low-level color values.

 ## �🚀 Building Tokens